phpMv/ubiquity-demos/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings

+For a new demo:
+- [ ] My demo is documented in its own README file
+- [ ] My demo has been added to the main README file
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have updated CHANGELOG file